Skip to main content

 Why is Kalaya a Guide standout?

-Chef Nok's Fishtown masterpiece landed on the MICHELIN Selected list, and it is a lesson in flavor and sourcing.
+Chef Nok's Fishtown masterpiece made the MICHELIN Selected list, and it is a lesson in flavor and sourcing.

 • The sourcing: Chef Nok Suntaranon is obsessive about ingredients.
 She imports specific shrimp paste and palm sugar from Southern Thailand.
 That means high nutrient density.
 This is not generic supplier Thai food.